-Join Jess Chadwick for an in-depth discussion in this video Consume a web API from the browser, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Consume a web API from the browser, part of Learning ASP.NET Core MVC.

 - [Narrator] Now that I've built a web API…to create and retrieve comments,…it's time to consume that API…via ajax calls and the browser.…First, I'll add the html for the blog post comments…to the post partial view by copying it and pasting it…from the exercise files.…The most important thing to notice about this html…is that it doesn't actually do anything…when the page loads up.…It merely acts as the place holder for the comments…when or if they're ever loaded.…This approach helps to speed up the initial page load…since we don't have to wait on the server…to retrieve the comments…nor do we have to wait for the browser to render them.…

 - Creating a new project